 By 1960 John was living in Weybridge, where he joined drummer Dave Maine, bassist Pete Shannon and guitarist Mick Dunford in The Cruisers Rock Combo, a septet built around the three-pronged vocal attack of Tony Gallagher, Kenny King and Chris Wing.
 The group regularly appeared at the same pubs and clubs in the Addlestone area as a rival outfit called The Nashville Teens.
 In 1962 the Cruisers lost two of their singers, King and Wing and the Nashville Teens split asunder, leaving two of their vocalists, Ramon Phillips and Arthur Sharp, free to merge with the Cruisers, thus becoming the new Nashville Teens.
 Over the coming months Roger Groome replaced drummer Dave Maine, John Allen came in on guitar for the departing Mick Dunford, and Terry Crowe replaced original vocalist Tony Gallagher.
 In 1963 the group turned professional and made the trip that befell many an English beat group in the early sixties, an expedition to the fleshpots of Hamburg.
 During their residency at the Star Club, the Teens made their recording debut backing Jerry Lee Lewis on his Jerry Lee Lewis Live at the Star Club Hamburg album, a searing blast of raw rock ‘n’ roll that some critics believe is one of the best records of its type ever committed to vinyl.
 Unfortunately, because of ‘The Killer’ being a more than adequate ivory tickler, John’s skills were surplus to requirements.
 A couple of months later he finally got the chance to commit some fine rollicking piano accompaniment to disc, when the group backed Carl Perkins on his single, “Big Bad Blues”.

-After several fruitless months attempting to entertain drunken sailors, hookers and pimps in the bierkeller’s of Germany, their contract ended, and the group returned home.
+After several fruitless months attempting to entertain drunken sailors, hookers, pimps and gangsters in the bierkeller’s of Germany, their contract ended, and the group returned home.
 For some, the stresses encountered on the road became too much to bear and Barry Jenkins replaced Roger Groome on drums and vocalist Terry Crowe departed, leaving the line-up that manager Don Arden signed after he scouted them at the Kingston Jazz Cellar as a backing band for a forth coming Chuck Berry tour.
-Arden introduced them to producer Mickie Most and the Decca label, where they struck gold with their debut single, a souped-up version of John D. Loudermilk’s “Tobacco Road”.
+Arden introduced the group to producer Mickie Most and the Decca label, where they struck gold with their debut single, a souped-up version of John D. Loudermilk’s “Tobacco Road”.
 The single reached number six in the UK and climbed to number fourteen on the American Billboard Hot One Hundred.
 Four months later they repeated the formula with another Loudermilk original, “Google Eye”, and hit the UK number ten spot.
-The B side, “T.N.T.”, was John’s first composition to make it onto vinyl, although Decca managed to cock up his fifteen minutes of fame by misprinting his name as John Hawkins.
-Chart success brought them prominent billing on several package tours with the likes of Chuck Berry, Carl Perkins, Jerry Lee Lewis, Gene Vincent and Bill Hayley and his Comets, plus English beat boomers Manfred Mann, The Yardbirds, The Animals and Billy J. Kramer and the Dakotas.
+The B side, “T.N.T.”, was John’s first composition to make it onto vinyl, although Decca cocked up his fifteen minutes of fame by misprinting his name as John Hawkins.
+Chart success brought them prominent billing on several package tours with the likes of Chuck Berry, Carl Perkins, Jerry Lee Lewis, Gene Vincent and Bill Hayley and his Comets, plus the English Beat Boomers Manfred Mann, The Yardbirds, The Animals and Billy J. Kramer and the Dakotas.

 On the back of the success drummed up by “Tobacco Road” in America, the group flew to New York in December 1964 to star in ‘Murray the K’s Big Holiday Show’ at the Fox Theater in Brooklyn.
 The time spent in Germany grinding out six sets a night to disinterested punters proved to be a useful training ground for the month long, six shows a day, seven days a week treadmill they found themselves on.
 The rest of the hard worked bill included fellow Brits The Zombies and The Hullabaloos, plus an American contingent including Ben E. King, The Shirelles, The Drifters and the Shangri-Las.
 To coincide with their visit, London Records cobbled together an American only album, Tobacco Road, featuring their two hits, the contents of a UK only self-titled EP, plus half a dozen previously unreleased covers including “La Bamba”, Mose Allison’s “Parchment Farm” and Bo Diddley’s “Mona”.